CVOR Travel Nurse Jobs in Kansas

 side-view-of-doctors-team-discussing-diagnosis-in-H9FJMNX.jpg

 CVOR is a narrow lane, and Kansas is a quietly good place to run it.
 The cardiac surgery programs anchored in Wichita and across the Kansas City metro keep open-heart rooms busy through the year, and they lean on experienced CVOR travelers to fill the gaps that come with case volume and turnover.
-If you’ve got real bypass experience and the credentials to prove it, there are cvor travel nurse jobs in Kansas that pay for it — and a lower cost of living across much of the state means your stipend stretches further than it would in a coastal metro.
-This page walks through what a CVOR contract in Kansas actually looks like, what it pays right now, how compact licensing speeds you in, and how Junxion gets you placed without the call-center runaround.
+If you’ve got real bypass experience and the credentials to prove it, there are cvor travel nurse jobs in Kansas that pay for it.
+A lower cost of living across much of the state means your stipend stretches further than it would in a coastal metro, too.
+This page walks through what a CVOR contract in Kansas actually looks like, what it pays right now, how compact licensing speeds you in, and how Junxion gets you placed without getting passed around a call center.

-Junxion Med Staffing was founded by a traveling surgical tech, so cardiovascular OR environments aren’t foreign territory for us.
-Your recruiter knows what CVOR actually involves, understands why bypass pump experience matters, and won’t waste your time pitching programs that don’t fit your background.
-We’re a focused team that picks up the phone — not a call center processing volume.
-Browse what’s open on the CVOR travel nurse hub, dig into the numbers in our CVOR travel nurse job breakdown, or check how to become a traveling nurse if you’re still mapping out the move.
+The person who founded Junxion Med Staffing spent years traveling as a surgical tech, so we know the cardiovascular OR from the inside.
+Your recruiter understands what CVOR takes, why bypass pump experience matters, and which programs actually fit your background, and they won’t pitch you the ones that don’t.
+Phone rings, human answers.
+That’s the standard here.
+Check the CVOR travel nurse hub for open contracts, study the numbers in our CVOR travel nurse job breakdown, or check how to become a traveling nurse if you’re just getting started.

 CVOR travel nurse smiling outside a Kansas cardiac surgery center between cases